 And if you’re looking for the perfect place to stay at the end of your trip, the Hewing Hotel gets my seal of approval.
 This is a cracking hipster hotel, but the views of Minneapolis at sunset from the rooftop bar are worth it alone.

 As you can see, I really enjoyed travelling around Minnesota.
-A couple of other places I’ve love to check out are Pipestone National Monument and Voyageurs National Park but that’ll be for my next trip.
+A few other places I’d love to visit are the International Wolf Center, Pipestone National Monument and some more of the North Shore Scenic Drive, but that’ll be for my next trip.

 Anyway, those are some of the most beautiful places to visit in Minnesota.
 Hit up a few of these on your trip and you’ll be sure to have a great time!

-Are you planning where to go in Minnesota?
-If so, where are some of the places you’d like to visit?
+Are you planning on visiting any of these beautiful places in Minnesota?
 Let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!